 Understanding Load Times

 Load times are used to measure the performance of a website.
 Though technology allows us to test and monitor performance, it’s more important that the user experience is positive.
 Your website must load all attributes before the load time can be accurately counted.
 You can use tools like gtmetrix.com and Google PageSpeed Insights to check your current website speed.
-Clio Websites can help you identify the cause of slow load times.
-To start, fill out our free website evaluation.
+Clio Websites can help you identify the cause of slow load times, just contact us to get started.

 Search Engines and Load Times